 • Expand access to care for the elderly in nursing homes.
 Approximately 1.3 million nursing home residents face the greatest barriers to accessing dental care of any population group.
 Federal law requires nursing home facilities to provide dental care to residents, including routine and emergency care.
 But delivering dental care to these patients has been problematic.
 Now, dentists across the country are adopting nursing homes in their communities using the existing public health safety net.
 It's an immediate and affordable solution for nursing home residents.
 Legislation currently before Congress (PDF) would provide grants to organizations that help coordinate free dental care to poor and disabled adults, including senior citizens.

 • Increase programs where dentists can directly provide care to those who are suffering from lack of dental care today.
 Programs like Give Kids A Smile® and Missions of Mercy provide important platforms for dentists to deliver care directly to those in need.
 Each year, approximately 450,000 children benefit from 1,500 Give Kids A Smile events nationwide.
-Missions of Mercy events across America have served more than 100,000 patients, providing nearly $50 million in free services since 2000.
+Missions of Mercy events across America have served more than 143,000 patients, providing nearly $90 million in free services since 2000, according to the America's Dentists Care Foundation.
 These programs, along with the free and discounted care that individual dentists provide every day, aggregate into an estimated $2.6 billion per year.